 Health Topics

-A drug test looks for signs of one or more illegal or prescription drugs in a sample of your urine (pee), blood, saliva (spit), hair, or sweat.
+Drugs are chemical substances that can change how your body and mind work.
+A drug test looks for signs of illegal drugs or certain prescription and/or over-the-counter (OTC) medicines that can be misused.
+The test is usually done with a sample of your urine (pee).
+Less commonly, drug testing uses a sample of your blood, saliva (spit), hair, sweat, fingernails, or breath.
 The purpose of a drug test is to look for drug use and misuse, which includes:

 - Phencyclidine (PCP)

-Most drug tests use urine samples.
-These tests can find signs of drugs within hours to several days or more before the test.
+Drug tests can find signs of drugs that you took hours to several days or more before the test.
 How long a drug lasts in your body depends on:

 - The type of drug